Langton Iliffe, 2nd Baron Iliffe

-Edward Langton Iliffe, 2nd Baron Iliffe (25 January 1908 – 15 February 1996), generally known as Langton Iliffe, was a British peer.
-He was the son of The 1st Baron Iliffe and his wife, Charlotte, daughter of Henry Gilding.
+Edward Langton Iliffe, 2nd Baron Iliffe (25 January 1908 – 15 February 1996), generally known as Langton Iliffe, was a British peer and newspaper businessman.

+Biography

+Lord Iliffe was the son of Edward Iliffe, 1st Baron Iliffe and Charlotte Gilding.
+He was born in Keresley, Coventry, Warwickshire.
+Lord Iliffe studied at Clare College, Cambridge.

 Iliffe married Renée Merandon du Plessis, a Mauritian of French descent, on 8 December 1938.
-His best man at the wedding was the architect, Winton Aldridge.
+His best man at the wedding was the architect Winton Aldridge.

 Iliffe succeeded his father, as The 2nd Baron Iliffe, in 1960.
-As the Iliffe's marriage was childless, on Langton Iliffe's death, in 1996, the title passed to his nephew, Robert Peter Richard Iliffe, 3rd Baron Iliffe (b.
+As the Iliffes' marriage was childless, on Langton Iliffe's death, in 1996, the title passed to his nephew, Robert Peter Richard Iliffe, 3rd Baron Iliffe (b.
 1944).

-During World War II, Iliffe served as an RAF intelligence officer.
+During World War II, Iliffe served as a Royal Air Force intelligence officer.
 After the cessation of hostilities, he returned to the family business.
 The family owned the controlling interests in newspapers in Birmingham and Coventry, including the Birmingham Post, the Birmingham Mail and the Coventry Evening Telegraph.
 The Iliffes were also part owners of the British national newspaper, the Daily Telegraph.
 In 1957, Iliffe served as The High Sheriff of Berkshire.